 • Single: You pay the entire premium at the time of purchase.

-• Regular: You pay the premium throughout the policy tenure on a monthly or yearly basis.
+• Regular: You pay the premium throughout the policy tenure on a monthly or a yearly basis.

 • Limited Pay: This option allows you to pay the premium for a limited period, but the life insurance cover continues throughout the policy tenure.
 The number of years of premium payment is typically lesser than your policy term.